 Great for: truly passive investors, easily liquidated investments

-REIT’s allow investors to invest in real estate without managing their own tangible properties.
+REIT’s allow investors to invest in real estate without managing their own tangible properties and is a great real estate strategy for beginners.
 An investor can invest a certain amount of money into an REIT and profits from the properties will be redistributed to investors similar to dividends from stock market investments.
 There are multiple benefits to investing in REIT’s.
 One benefit is that they are truly passive investments.
 REIT’s also allow you to more easily liquidate your investment.
 With real estate, a lot of an investor’s capital may be tied up in actual properties that cannot easily be accessed.
 REIT’s can be a great tool for generating passive income while researching other more hands on types of real estate investing.

 Whether you’re looking to make quick gains through house flipping or play the long term game with buy and hold rentals, starting your financial independence journey with one of the above real estate investing strategies for beginners is a must.